 • Your email address

-We process this information in order to generate emails that inform you about the activities of our member organisations.
+We process this data in order to generate emails that inform you about the activities of our member organisations.

 We are committed to ensuring that your information is secure.
-In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard the information we collect.
+In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard the information we collect and use.

 Retention of data